 Adoption checklist

-Pair architecture decisions with observability, backup/recovery planning, and degradation scenario handling.
+Pair architecture decisions with observability, backup and recovery planning, and degradation scenario handling.

 Interview storytelling